ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 All actions are processes.
 Any process is performed by some subject.
 Each action performed can be interpreted as a process of solving some task, i.e. as a process of achieving the given goal with the given conditions.
 Each action denotes some transformation carried out in the external environment or in the memory of some system.

 Like an agent, an action has a specification.
-This specification includes: class, arguments, finish state and others.
+This specification includes: class, arguments, state, result and others.
 The specification of an action is called a problem (task).

 ## **ScAction**